-Celebrating the Veteran’s Day, a holiday, which is observed in the United States in order to honor veterans of all wars, the Swiss watchmaker has issued the new Breitling American Tribute that is based on their current Chronomat collection of luxury “aviators.”
+Celebrating the Veteran’s Day, a holiday, which is observed in the United States in order to honor veterans of all wars, the Swiss watchmaker has issued the new special edition Breitling American Tribute that is based on their current Chronomat collection of luxury “aviators.”

 Well, it looks like we have yet another watch model that actually serves a good cause.

-According to a recently disseminated press release, the Swiss watchmaking brand Breitling has partnered with a U.S.-based Fisher House Foundation non-profit organization, which, according to Wikipedia “is best known for the network of comfort homes built on the grounds of major military and VA medical centers.”
+According to a recently disseminated press release, the Swiss watchmaking brand Breitling has partnered with a U.S.-based Fisher House Foundation: a non-profit organization, which, according to Wikipedia “is best known for the network of comfort homes built on the grounds of major military and VA medical centers.”

-The press release is curt at best, but, judging by the information that I was able to gather, the new watch is based on the Breitling Chronomat 44 automatic timekeeper.
+The press release is curt at best, but, judging by the information that I was able to gather, the American Tribute is apparently based on the 2010 Chronomat 44 automatic timekeeper.

-Powered by Breitling’s fairly new Caliber 01 automatic movement, which is designed and assembled solely in-house, the watch is an officially certified chronometer that offers not only an impressive power reserve of 70 hours, but is also quite accurate and dependable: a crucial thing for a pilot’s watch.
+Powered by Breitling’s fairly new Caliber 01 self-winding movement, which is designed and assembled solely in-house, the watch is an officially certified chronometer that offers not only an impressive power reserve of 70 hours but is also accurate and dependable: a crucial thing for a pilot’s watch.

 As usual, the dial pleases the eye with its high contrast and legibility.